KnossosNET/Knossos.NET/README.md

 ## **Compiling for Linux and Mac:**<br />
 - Right click on the project -> Publish<br />
 - Export to folder<br />
-- From there you can pick the destiny environment on the list<br />
+- From there you can pick the destination environment on the list<br />
 <br /><br />

 # Custom TC Launcher Mode<br />
 ![CustomLauncher](https://i.imgur.com/uCYnTvD.png)
 <br />
 <br />
-Starting from 1.3.0 Knossos.NET supports "Custom TC Mode" is can be used to provide a customized launcher for a specific Total Conversion mod.
-Supporting customization by an additional json file or by hard-coding the data in.<br />
+Starting from 1.3.0, Knossos.NET supports "Custom TC Mode" which can be used to provide a customized launcher for a specific Total Conversion mod.
+"Custom TC Mode" supports customization via an additional json file or by hard-coding the data in.<br />
 More information and examples here: https://github.com/KnossosNET/Knet-CustomTc-Mode-Example<br />